tmQu/StarBug-cafeteria-management-system/README.md

 # StarBug-cafeteria-management-system
-A project Operate and advertise food and drinks from a chain store
+A project operate and advertise food and drinks from a chain store

 Team's members:
 - Designer: VDChuong